-In this category, we included five papers.
-One out of five specified a threat model, four out of five defined the trust parameters, while all of them included a section with the experiments.
-In Figure \ref{fig:con1}, Figure \ref{fig:con2} and Figure \ref{fig:con3} you can see details regarding the threat model. the trust parameters and the experiments.
+In this category, we included six papers.
+One out of six specified a threat model, five out of six defined the trust parameters, and all of them had a section with the experiments.

 Context is a really important parameter for trust.
-Some individuals may be trustworthy only under specific circumstances and contexts.However only one paper of this category is including the threat model, that includes the SA and BMA.
-Most of the trust related attacks are not mentioned.
-A solid Trust Management system should be able to confront trust related attacks.
+Some individuals may be trustworthy only under specific circumstances and contexts.
+However, only one paper in this category specifies the threat model, which includes the SA and BMA.
+Most of the trust-related attacks are not mentioned.
+A solid trust management system should be able to confront trust-related attacks.

 There are no experiments conducted for scalability and energy consumption.
 A lot of works are comparing their work with other existing models to justify the efficiency of their solution.